Request for ISMMS to Serve (R2S) as the Reviewing IRB

 - Site-specific study material that have been revised to meet all local site requirements

-Local study teams are not permitted to submit directly to the ISMMS IRB, and a member of the ISMMS team is required to manage each sites paperwork for completeness prior to submission through Ideate.
-The paperwork for each individual site activation modification should be submitted via the IRB inbox (firstname.lastname@example.org) for review, prior to submission in Ideate, to avoid an individual sites from delaying the activation of other sites.
+Local study teams are not permitted to submit directly to the ISMMS IRB, and a member of the ISMMS team is required to manage each sites paperwork for completeness prior to submission through RUTH.
+The paperwork for each individual site activation modification should be submitted via the IRB inbox (firstname.lastname@example.org) for review, prior to submission in RUTH, to avoid an individual sites from delaying the activation of other sites.
 Once a site is deemed ready for activation, the team will receive notification that the Ideate modification can be submitted.

 No individual site may begin the conduct of research locally until a specific modification adding the site has been approved by the ISMMS IRB, and all local requirements and approvals have been fulfilled following the investigator’s home institutions policies and/or guidance for relying on an external IRB.

 * These forms will be provided to the Lead Study Team after IRB review is complete and must be provided by each site in addition to their site-specific study materials.